Confidence sets for persistence diagrams: Confidence sets

-The confidence set ${\cal C}_n$ is a subset of all persistence diagrams whose distance to $\hat{\cal P}$ is at most $c_n$:
+The confidence set ${\mathcal C}_n$ is a subset of all persistence diagrams whose distance to~$\widehat{\mathcal P}$ is at most $c_n$,

-We can visualize ${\cal C}_n$ by centering a box of side length $2 c_n$ at each point $p$ on the persistence diagram.
-The point $p$ is considered indistinguishable from noise if the corresponding box, formally defined as $\{q\in \mathbb{R}^2:\ d_\infty(p,q) \leq c_n\}$, intersects the diagonal.
-Alternatively, we can visualize the confidence set by adding a band of width $\sqrt{2}c_n$ around the diagonal of the persistence diagram $\hat{\cal P}$.
+We can visualize ${\mathcal C}_n$ by centering a box of side length $2 c_n$ at each point $p$ on the persistence diagram.
+The point $p$ is considered indistinguishable from noise if the corresponding box, formally defined as $\{q\in\mathbb{R}^2\dvtx d_\infty(p,q) \leq c_n\}$, intersects the~diagonal.
+Alternatively, we can visualize the confidence set by adding a band of width $\sqrt{2}c_n$ around the diagonal of the persistence diagram $\widehat{\mathcal P}$.
 The interpretation is this: points in the band are not significantly different from noise.
 Points above the band can be interpreted as representing a significant topological feature.
-This leads to the diagrams shown in Figure~\ref{fig::stylized}.
+That is, if the confidence set for a point on the diagram hits the diagonal, then we cannot rule out that the lifetime of that feature is 0, and we consider it to be noise.
+(This is like saying that if a confidence interval for a treatment effect includes 0, then the effect is not distinguishable form ``no effect.'')
+This leads to the diagrams shown in Figure~\ref{figstylized}.

-{\bf Remark:} This simple dichotomy of ``signal'' and ``noise'' is not the only way to quantify the uncertainty in the persistence diagram.
+\begin{rem*} This simple dichotomy of ``signal'' and ``noise'' is not the only way to quantify the uncertainty in the persistence diagram.
 Indeed, some points near the diagonal may represent interesting structure.
 One can imagine endowing each point in the diagram with a confidence set, possibly of different sizes and shapes.
 But for the purposes of this paper, we focus on the simple method described above.

 The first three methods that we present are based on the persistence diagram constructed from the \v{C}ech complex.
-The fourth method takes a different approach completely, and is based on density estimation.
-We define the methods in this section; we illustrate them in Section \ref{section::experiments}.
+The fourth method takes a different approach completely and is based on density estimation.
+We define the methods in this section; we illustrate them in Section~\ref{sectionexperiments}. \end{rem*}

-\subsection{Method I: Subsampling}
+\subsection{Method \textup{I}: Subsampling}

 The first method uses subsampling.
-The usual approach to subsampling \citep[see, e.g.,][]{politis1999subsampling, Romano.Shaikh:12} is based on the assumption that we have an estimator $\hat\theta$ of a parameter $\theta$ such that $n^\xi (\hat\theta - \theta)$ converges in distribution to some fixed distribution $J$ for some $\xi>0$.
+The usual approach to subsampling [see, e.g., \citet{politis1999subsampling,RomanoShaikh12}] is based on the assumption that we have an estimator $\hat\theta$ of a parameter $\theta$ such that $n^\xi(\hat\theta- \theta)$ converges in distribution to some fixed distribution~$J$ for some $\xi>0$.
 Unfortunately, our problem is not of this form.
 Nonetheless, we can still use subsampling as long as we are willing to have conservative confidence intervals.